 Should your child need to see a physician, have the doctor write a note excusing any absences.
+This will be coded as medical and will not be in the attendance count.
 The State of Wisconsin allows students to miss up to ten days per school year.
 Both excused and unexcused absences are counted.
 We do not count any absences that have been doctor excused towards the ten-day allotment.
 Letters to update families on attendance and state statues will be sent at 5 days and 10 days absent.
 We are required to send out letters of concern should students approach or exceed that number.
 Subsequent letters will be sent should the number of absences continue to grow.
-These letters will ask parents to contact the principal.
-A phone call or email message is acceptable.
+These letters may require a meeting.
 Our mission is to work with families while living up to our responsibilities.
 If attendance does not improve, meetings will be requested with guardians.